UBC-MDS/Breast-Cancer-Prediction/README.md

 #### Introduction

 The goal of this project is to discover the strongest predictors of breast cancer in the data source [Breast Cancer Coimbra Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Coimbra).
-The dataset includes 64 records of breast cancer paitients and 52 records of healthy controls.
+The dataset includes 64 records of breast cancer patients and 52 records of healthy controls.
 There are 9 features in the dataset that contribute to predict breast cancer.
 Using these features, the project aims to identify the strongest predictors of breast cancer.

 ##### Motivation for analysis